rspeer/wikiparsec/README.md

 Wikiparsec: tools that parse Wikipedia and Wiktionary
 =====================================================

+Author: Robyn Speer

 Wikiparsec provides tools for parsing the complex MediaWiki syntax that appears on Wikipedia and Wiktionary, for the purpose of information extraction.

 I'm aware that many other tools do the same, but I think most of them are too